FBLA Education and Leadership Programs

 Note: This activity is not a part of the competitive events program.
 Participating in this activity does not preclude a student competing in the national competitive events.

 Empowered to Lead.
 Inspired to Serve.
-Lead2Feed is a FREE leadership program teaching middle and high school students a proven process to become passionate, service-minded leaders for life.
+Lead2Feed is the nation’s fastest growing FREE leadership program teaching middle and high school students a proven process to become passionate, service-minded leaders for life.
 Lead2Feed provides teachers with project-based lessons aligned to Common Core State Standards with a focus on College and Career Readiness Anchor Standards for Writing, Speaking, and Listening.
-The lessons are leadership driven activities centered on the challenge of solving a hunger or community service need.
-Student teams can enter the Lead2Feed Leadership Challenge to win up to $25,000 in donation prize money for their non-profit organizations and up to $25,000 in technology products for their school.
-Learn more: Visit Lead2Feed.org to register.
+The lessons are leadership driven activities centered on the challenge of working to meet a community need through project management, decisions-making, and team work.
+Your project teams have an opportunity to be one of 50 winners by entering the Lead2Feed Leadership Challenge to win up to $20,000 in donation prize money for your non-profit organizations and up to $15,000 in technology products for your school.
+(March of Dimes projects qualify!).
+Lead2Feed is where leadership and service intersect for measurable results.
+Learn more: Visit lead2feed.org to register.

 LifeSmarts is a national educational competition focused on personal finance and consumer topics.
 It complements the curriculum already in place in schools and can be used as an activity for classes, groups, clubs, and community organizations.
 This free program, open to 6th-12th-grade students in the United States, quizzes students about personal finance, health and safety, the environment, technology, and consumer rights and responsibilities.